 Created by Doctor James Johnson, the Up Day Down Day fasting program is all about weight loss and is structured to cause you to lose as much weight as possible in a healthy way.

-The idea is that alternating the amount of calories you eat everyday activates the SIRT1 gene, which some studies show helps prevent your body from putting fat into long term storage, causing you to stop putting on weight.
+The idea is that alternating the number of calories you eat every day activates the SIRT1 gene, which helps prevent your body from putting fat into long-term storage.

-The plan is simple to follow.
+This meal plan is simple to follow.
 You alternate each day from eating a normal diet to eating one fifth of the calories you ate the day before.
-For most men, this means they eat 2,500 and 500 calories every other day, and for women the levels are 2,000 and 400.
+For most men, this means they eat 2,500 and 500 calories every other day, and for women, the levels are 2,000 and 400.

-The reasoning behind the long fast is to increase the functionality of the sympathetic n system (the part of the body responsible for fight-or-flight tendencies) in order to stimulate lipolysis and increase the metabolic rate of fat burning.
+The long fast increases the functionality of the sympathetic nervous system (responsible for fight-or-flight tendencies) in order to stimulate lipolysis and increase the metabolic rate of fat burning.

 This helps the body to absorb glucose properly and recover more efficiently after a big workout, while also increasing your alertness and boosting your energy levels.

 Popularized by the British doctor Michael Mosley, the 5:2 diet allows you to eat normally for five days out of the week and to eat only 500–600 calories on two nonconsecutive days.